persalys/persalys/python/doc/user_manual/graphical_interface/deterministic_analysis/user_manual_deterministic_analysis.rst

 .. image:: /user_manual/graphical_interface/deterministic_analysis/designOfExperimentImport.png
     :align: center

-The user may also use an external file to import a design of experiment.
+The user may also use an external file to import a design of experiments.
 The user has to set the link between the columns of the imported design and the input variables of the physical model by clicking on the column name (default : first column for the first input variable, second column for the second input variable, etc...)

-2-4 Design of experiment input sample
+2-4 Design of experiments input sample
-'''''''''''''''''''''''''''''''''''''
+''''''''''''''''''''''''''''''''''''''

-When validating the previous window, a new item is added in the study tree below an item named **Designs of experiment**.
-This item is associated with a window where the input sample of the design of experiment appears in a table.
+When validating the previous window, a new item is added in the study tree below an item named **Designs of experiments**.
+This item is associated with a window where the input sample of the design of experiments appears in a table.

 .. image:: /user_manual/graphical_interface/deterministic_analysis/designOfExperimentTableX.png
     :align: center

-The context menu of this new item proposes to modify the design of experiment, to evaluate it, or to remove it.
+The context menu of this new item proposes to modify the design of experiments, to evaluate it, or to remove it.

 .. image:: /user_manual/graphical_interface/deterministic_analysis/designOfExperimentContextMenu.png
     :align: center

-2-4 Design of experiment evaluation
+2-4 Design of experiments evaluation
-'''''''''''''''''''''''''''''''''''
+''''''''''''''''''''''''''''''''''''

 Definition
 ~~~~~~~~~~

-New design of experiment can be evaluated through:
+New design of experiments can be evaluated through:

 - the context menu of the relevant design in the study tree;
-- the **Design of experiment evaluation** box of the model diagram
+- the **Design of experiments evaluation** box of the model diagram

 When requiring an evaluation a window appears to set: